 Misguided Photographer: “Uhhh….”

 Despite the creative opportunities in their hands (or on their tripod), many photographers expend a great deal of effort trying to force their cameras closer to human reality (HDR, focus blending, and so on)—not inherently wrong, but in so doing they miss opportunities to reveal overlooked aspects of our complex natural world.
-Subtracting the distractions from the non-visual senses, controlling depth of focus, and banishing unwanted elements to the world outside the frame, a camera can distill a scene to its overlooked essentials, offering perspectives that are impossible in person.
+Eliminating the distractions of the non-visual senses, controlling depth of focus, and banishing unwanted elements to the world outside the frame, a camera can distill a scene to its overlooked essentials, offering perspectives that are impossible in person.

-Combining creative vision and technical skill, a photographer chooses where on the continuum that connects these extremes of motion will fall: The sudden drama of a crashing wave, or the soothing calm of soft surf; the explosive power of a plunging river, or the silky curves of tumbling cascades.
+Combining creative vision and technical skill, a photographer chooses where on the continuum that connects these extremes of motion will fall: The instantaneous drama of a crashing wave, or the soothing calm of soft surf; the explosive power of a plunging river, or the silky curves of tumbling cascades.
 Or perhaps someplace in the midrange of the motion continuum, stopping the action enough that discrete elements stand out, but not so much that a sense of flow is lost.

 The amount of water motion blur you get depends on several variables:

 Of these variables, it’s shutter speed that gets the most attention.
 That’s because focal length and subject distance are compositional considerations, and we usually don’t start thinking about blurring the water until after we have our composition.
-(This is as it should be—when composition doesn’t trump motion, the result is often a gimmicky image without much soul.)

 You have several tools at your disposal for reducing the light reaching your sensor (and thereby lengthening your shutter speed), each with its advantages and disadvantages: